lgfrbcsgo/du-light-control/README.md

 For this section *deactivate* the programming board which is labeled "Programmer".

 > **Important:** The Programmer script mustn't be active when activating any of the other two scripts.
-> Activating any of the other programming boards while the Programmer script is active will mess up your sequence.
+> Activating any of the other programming boards, while the Programmer script is active, will mess up your sequence.

 While the sequence can be played back with the "Programmer" script, it is not very convenient.
-Ideally, the sequence should be played back as soon as the programming board is activated.
+Ideally, the sequence would be played back as soon as the programming board is activated.

 The "Programmer" script also has another drawback:
 To play back a sequence you need to be within 35 meters of the Databank, otherwise the playback will simply stop.

-We can circumvent that by extracting the sequence from the Databank and playing it back using the "Sequencer" script.
+We can fix that by extracting the sequence from the Databank and playing it back using the "Sequencer" script.

 So, once you're done programming your sequence, activate the programming board, which is labeled "Extractor".
 This will write the sequence from the Databank to the screen which is attached to it.
-However, you won't be able to see the sequence by looking at the screen directly.
+However, you won't be able to see the sequence by directly looking at the screen.

 To see the sequence you need to right click the screen and select "Edit HTML content" in the "Advanced" sub menu.